-The figure for employed individuals from the EU-SILC micro is lower than the corresponding figure from the employment agencies (86%).
-Given that in years 2014 through 2017 according to external figures the number of employed individuals increases, the inputted variable loses some precision over time (being 83% of the external figure in 2017).
+The figure for employed individuals from the EU-SILC micro is lower than the corresponding figure from the employment agencies (88%).
+Given that in years 2016 through 2018 according to external figures the number of employed individuals increases, the inputted variable loses some precision over time (being 86% of the external figure in 2018).

-The figure for unemployed individuals in 2014 from the EU-SILC micro data is somewhat higher than the corresponding external figure (111%).
-Given the diminishing number of unemployed individuals over the years 2014 to 2017 in Germany, this discrepancy increases up to 127% by 2017.
+The figure for unemployed individuals in 2016 from the EU-SILC micro data is somewhat lower than the corresponding external figure (95%).
+Given the diminishing number of unemployed individuals over the years 2016 to 2018 in Germany, the number of unemployed individuals according to the input dataset matches quite exactly external statistics in 2017 and exceeds the external figure for 2018 (ratio of 110%).
 Differences between EU-SILC and external figures are not due to comparability issues, as both figures are based on the same definition and unit.

 Next, the components of market income in the EU-SILC data shall be validated with respect to the number of recipients as well as the aggregated total incomes received in the population in a year.
-Table 4.3 in the Annex tabulates the number of recipients for each component of market income, as it has been defined in EU-SILC for 2014, and compares it to figures from external statistics.
+Table 4.3 in the Annex tabulates the number of recipients for each component of market income, as it has been defined in EU-SILC for 2016, and compares it to figures from external statistics.
 As all the components of market income have not been simulated in EUROMOD, the number of recipients remains constant throughout all simulated years.
-Thus, the number of recipients for the input database is only displayed for 2014 in Table 4.3.
+Thus, the number of recipients for the input database is only displayed for 2016 in Table 4.3.

 The sum of all components of market income, minus expenditures for alimony payments (xmp) is defined to be "original (market) income" in EUROMOD.
-About 59.3 million individuals receive some market income.
+About 60.8 million individuals receive some market income.
 There are no comparable figures for this specific income definition from external sources.
-The number of individuals receiving positive income from employment (yem) in 2014 is very similar in EU-SILC (37,869) and in external figures from the Federal Employment Agency (38,247).
+The number of individuals receiving positive income from employment (yem) in 2016 is slightly higher in EU-SILC (40,875) than in external figures from the Federal Employment Agency (39,305).
 Unfortunately, both figures are only partially comparable, as EU-SILC reports all individuals who have received income from employment whereas the Federal Employment Agency reports an average over all months.
-Therefore, one can conclude that EU-SILC underestimates the number of individuals with positive income from dependent employment.
-For income from self-employment (yse), the number of recipients in EU-SILC is lower than that in the external data (with a ratio of around 83%).
+The slightly higher figure in EU-SILC goes therefore in the right direction.
+Given the discrepancy in the definition used to calculate the number of employed individuals, if we would observe the same figure in EU-SILC and external statistics, we would have to conclude that EU-SILC underestimates the number of individuals with positive income from dependent employment.
+For income from self-employment (yse), the number of recipients in EU-SILC is somewhat lower than that in the external data (with a ratio of around 91%).
 This discrepancy is likely to be larger in reality due to the comparability issue between EU-SILC and the data of the Federal Employment Agency described above.
+Still, the coverage of individuals with income from selfemployment has improved as compared to previous EU-SILC datasets.

 For the next components of market income there are no official statistics.
 Therefore, these variables are validated against the German Socio-Economic Panel (GSOEP).
-The number of recipients of private pension income is much higher in the EU-SILC data than in the GSOEP (ratio of about 159%).
-Both recipients of capital income and property income are significantly lower in EU-SILC than in the GSOEP (around 79% and 60% respectively).
+The number of recipients of private pension income is much higher in the EU-SILC data than in the GSOEP (ratio of about 236%).
+Both recipients of capital income and property income are significantly lower in EU-SILC than in the GSOEP (around 80% and 62% respectively).